casper-network/casper-node/execution_engine_testing/test_support/README.md

 A library to support testing of Wasm smart contracts for use on the Casper network.

+## `disk_use` binary

+`tests/bin/disk_use.rs` houses a binary that will construct global state and profile the disk use of various operations.

+It splits the results up into two CSV files:

+- `bytes-report-{}.csv` - time-series data over bytes on disk vs number of transfers
+- `time-report-{}.csv` - time-series data over time spent vs number of transfers

+Put together these two reports can be used to get a relatively quick view into disk and time cost of running transfers and auction processes.

 ## License

 Licensed under the [Apache License Version 2.0](../../LICENSE).